New Delhi Airport

 +91 (0)11 329 6535, +91 (0)11 565 2011, IGIA Customer Care Line: +91 (0)12 4337 6000.

 Metered taxis are available at the airport but it is best to use pre-paid taxis.
-The Airports Authority of India offer pre-paid taxi service for arriving passengers.
+The airport has a relationship with three Cab operators, Meru Cabs, Mega Cabs and Easy Cabs.
 Approved fares for various locations are displayed at the taxi counters located inside the Arrivals halls.
 Pick-up points are just outside the terminals.
-The fare is fixed at INR 13 for the first kilometre and IRN 7 for subsequent kilometres, with 25 percent extra from 11pm to 5am.
 Travel time to the city is about 30 minutes.

 Transfer between terminals

 Terminal transfer shuttles connect Terminal 3 (international) and Terminal 1 (domestic).
 The shuttles are free and run every 20 minutes.
-Some domestic airlines (Air India, Indian Airlines, Jet Airways and Kingfisher) operate from the Terminal 3 (international) so it's best to check with your airline before mistakenly transferring terminals.
+Some domestic airlines (Air India, Vistara, and Jet Airways) operate from Terminal 3 (international) so it's best to check with your airline before mistakenly transferring terminals.

-Other facilities: The airport offers parents complementary strollers, a kids play area and baby changing rooms.
-There are also foot massages available, a smoking area, shower facilities, prayer room, drinking water fountains, medical facilities and a pharmacy.
-There are also sleeping pods available at an hourly fee.
+Airport facilities include banks, ATMs and currency exchange; public telephones and a post office; baggage wrapping and storage; conference facilities and VIP lounges; complementary strollers, a kids play area and baby changing rooms; foot massages, a smoking area, shower facilities, prayer room, drinking water fountains, medical facilities and a pharmacy.
+There are also sleeping pods available at an hourly fee, and plenty of shopping and dining options.